DominicSamoes/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 5, C program  that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 Task 6, C program that prints all single digit numbers of base 10 starting from 0, followed by a new line using putchar.
 Task 7, C program prints the lowercase alphabet in reverse, followed by a new line.
+Task 8, C program prints all the numbers of base 16 in lowercase, followed by a new line.